 |Porto Win||Leicester Win||Draw||Porto 2-0||Leicester 2-0||Porto 3-2|

 Most of the differences were negligible to say the least, though in some instance Betfred’s odds come out superior.
 In terms of overall value for money, this one is too close to call.

 Compatible with the vast majority of iOS and Android devices alike, the Bet365 mobile app is nothing short of a work of art.
 It’s one of the most user-friendly mobile sports betting platforms the market has ever seen, featuring every key feature and functionality of the main platform.
-The live streaming may also be the best of any mobile app so far.
-The inclusion of push notifications to keep customers up to date at all times is also excellent, just as are the special promos exclusively for mobile customers.
+The inclusion of push notifications to keep customers up to date at all times is also excellent.

 Over at Betfred, the mobile app for iOS and Android devices looks slick and performs with real panache.
 It’s extremely easy to use and scores big points for providing access to a wide variety of outstanding promos, which for the most part center around football betting.
 But while it’s a genuinely user-friendly experience, access to betting markets isn’t anywhere near as extensive as with Bet365, or other rival apps for that matter.
 In addition, the lack of live streaming via the app seats it firmly behind the competition in this respect.